ssenmosip/mosip-temp-documentation/Steps-to-Install-and-configuration-HDFS.md

 Follow this [link](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux_OpenStack_Platform/2/html/Getting_Started_Guide/ch02s03.html)

 ### Distribute Authentication Key-pairs for the Hadoop User
-The master node will use an ssh-connection to connect to other nodes with key-pair authentication, to manage the cluster.
+The master node will use an ssh-connection to connect to other nodes with key-pair authentication, to manage the cluster.<br/>
 1. Login to node-master as the hadoop user, and generate an ssh-key:
 ```
 ssh-keygen -t rsa